trajko0410/backoffice/backoffice-task/SOLUTION.md

 - This bug caused a problem where regulatory ID valid for one country (e.g. Germany) was passed to other countries (e.g. France), leading to incorrect successful validations.

 ---

+#### 3. Performance Bug - Sequential Processing and duplicate Check (debuging: 20min, documentation: 15min)

+- Bug -> processBatch was processing products one by one with an extra setTimeout delay which slowed down batch processing significantly.
+Also there was no check if the product already exists in the database.
+- This bug was slowing batch processing down and could potentialy dublicate data in database

 ### Solutions Implemented